MiguelMoutela/wk9_PW_Mario-s_Continued_INTELLIJ/README.md

 # wk9_ProjectWeek_Mario-s_INTELLIJ
 Native application developed in Java according to OOP design principles.

-Self-examination:

-- ArrayLists lend themselves to messy code and are harder test.
-There is another repo on this account that uses HashMaps for the same exercise.
-- The classes Bar and Kitchen were meant to be used as implementations of Storable.
-However, and this was the main take away from this project, the use interfaces should only be applicable for objects with similar composition i.e. if my logic is dependent on accessing a certain property inside all objects - those objects need to have a comparable structure.
-Hence, both the storable and sellable interfaces were not fully implemented.

 Mario's Italian Restaurant

 Mario is opening a new restaurant in Edinburgh and needs your help getting it organised.